Our Vision: A Blended Family Gathering Together & Going Out

 Our mission is what we are doing in the present to work towards our vision of the future.

-We exist as a gathering and going blended family to make disciples of all people in the reconciling Good News of Jesus Christ through Gospel proclamation (salvation by grace through faith in Christ alone) and Kingdom demonstration (Spirit-led deeds of love, justice and mercy).
+We exist to make disciples of all people in the reconciling Good News of Jesus Christ through Gospel proclamation (salvation by grace through faith in Christ alone) and Kingdom demonstration (Spirit-led deeds of love, justice and mercy).

 The Gospel changes everything…including us.
 Through the life, death, resurrection, ascension and promised return of Jesus, we become a people of hope, joy and humble confidence.
-Because of what Jesus has done for us, we are no longer motivated by guilt, shame or fear.
+Because has taken on our guilt, covered our shame, and sacrificially loved us, we are no longer motivated by guilt, shame or fear.
 Rather, we are empowered by the freedom forgiveness brings, the joy of being children of God, and the certainty of God’s commitment to His promises.

-· The life death, resurrection, ascension and promised return of Jesus is our focus.
+· The life death, resurrection, ascension and promised return of King Jesus is our focus.

-SENT Across Cultures with Good News: New City is on Gospel Mission
+New City is on a cross-cultural Gospel Mission

 Jesus calls us together to worship him, but sends us out to be ambassadors of His kingdom.
 By nature, the church is a “sent” people.
 Therefore, we aren’t pew sitters.
 We’re called to go out and reach people with the message of the Gospel.
 But we’re not called just to “our people”, but all people.
 This means we intentionally cross cultures, break down barriers, and move towards people who may be different than ourselves.
 Jesus is gathering disciples from every tongues, tribe, people and nation, and so we go out to join in his mission.